insightautos/cordova-gmv-barcode-scanner/README.md

 cordova build ios && cordova run ios
 ```

+## Build process

+Because the plugin based on TypeScript since 2.1.3 it's necessary that you run `npm run build` to create the www folder.

 ## Known Issues

 On some devices the camera may be upside down.